-- Constant Value:

 - Constant Type:

 - Fixed-point: Use fixed-point data type.

 - Floating-point: Use floating-point data type.
 Can be a constant or an expression.
-If the constant cannot be expressed exactly in the specified fixed-point type, its value is rounded and saturated as needed Can be a constant or an expression.
-If the constant cannot.
-A positive value is implemented as an unsigned number, a negative value as signed.
+If the constant cannot be expressed exactly in the specified fixed-point type, its value is rounded and saturated as needed.

-• Fixed-point Precision:
+- Fixed-point Precision: